Q1 2023 Update: Real-Time Risk Exposure Report

-- If possible, ensure the overlay manager and transition manager reside within the same organisation.
-The ability of the transition manager to work with the overlay manager in real-time, on the same systems, with precisely synchronised execution of derivative and physical transactions provides the most seamless implementation of large asset allocation shifts.
-This harmonised implementation structure affords the investor confidence that exposures are intentional and aligned for success.
-Compare this synchronised TM/OS provider to the alternative of separate firms managing different portions of the implementation.
-You'll easily see that the disparate organisations trying to coordinate trading activity leaves the investor open to exposure gaps and more implementation slippage.
+- If possible, ensure the overlay manager and transition manager reside within the same organization.
+The ability of the transition manager to work with the overlay manager in real-time, on the same systems, with precisely synchronized execution of derivative and physical transactions provides the most seamless implementation of large asset allocation shifts.
+This harmonized implementation structure affords the investor confidence that exposures are intentional and aligned for success.
+Compare this synchronized TM/OS provider to the alternative of separate firms managing different portions of the implementation.
+You'll easily see that the disparate organizations trying to coordinate trading activity leaves the investor open to exposure gaps and more implementation slippage.

 The bottom line

 Investors should be aware of potential real-time market exposure risks when implementing large changes to their portfolios and they must be intentional in managing these risks.
 The risks are particularly large when making asset-class shifts and when international markets are involved with discontinuous market hours.
 Capabilities are key, but the strategy in which those capabilities are applied is even more critical to success.
 Many asset managers and brokers have derivatives and physical trading capabilities.
 That's the easy part.
 But effectively combining these capabilities to minimize market exposure risks, often across numerous mandates, in real-time, at a single provider, is a rare organizational structure.

 What happens while you sleep?

 Overnight risk or gap risk is a common exposure risk that institutional investors can overlook without guidance from implementation experts.